Quacktillius/Text-based-Adventure/README.md

 ## Controls:
 ### Menu:
-1- Make a new Game (No need to press Enter, but PRESS Enter after finished typing name of save)\n 2- Leaderboard (No need to press Enter)\n
+1- Make a new Game (No need to press Enter, but PRESS Enter after finished typing name of save)
+2- Leaderboard (No need to press Enter)
-3- Exit (No need to press Enter)\n
+3- Exit (No need to press Enter)

 ### In-game:
-A- Strafe left\n
+A- Strafe left
-D- Strafe right\n
+D- Strafe right
 W- Shoot